boltops-tools/terraspace-docs/_docs/install/gem.md

 ## Shim

-With a gem install, consider generating a [shim]({% link _docs/install/shim.md %}) so you don't have to remember to type `bundle exec` when running `terraspace` within the Terraspace project folder.
+With a gem install, it's recommended to generate a [shim]({% link _docs/install/shim.md %}) so you don't have to remember to type `bundle exec` when running `terraspace` within the Terraspace project folder.